-Investing your money in real estate is always a big deal.
+Investing your money in real estate is always a big deal and Investing in real estate has become increasingly popular over the last 50 years and has become a common investment vehicle.
 But before investing you need to know about the builder background and history.
-Here are few points by which you can check builder reputation…
+Here are fives ways to check a builder reputation…

 1. Background report

 You can do a quick Internet search by company name since customer forums, blogs, news reports, property sites, etc., typically have a lot of information.
 However, it is still a good idea to go in for field research.
 Talk to people who bought homes in old projects as well as local brokers/agents.
 The current market price of the past projects in comparison to peers in the same locality is also an indicator of the builder’s standing.
 You should check the credentials of the contractors associated with the project as well.